 Founded as a nonprofit organization in 1995, The Art Connection’s mission is to make art accessible to people who would benefit from exposure to original art in their daily lives but may not currently have access to it.
 The Art Connection identifies artists willing to donate their work, shows the artwork to qualified agencies, and teaches them to care for the art.
 The works of art then become the permanent property of the recipient agencies.

 How many artworks have been placed?

 In 22 years, we have placed more than 7,700 artworks in over 400 different agencies in Greater Boston.

 How many art donors participate?

-Artists and collectors donate art through The Art Connection for a number of reasons, including to: (1) know their work can have an impact on the daily lives of people in need (2) show work to audiences who normally do not have access to art; (3) move work out of storage and have it viewed by many; (4) support a recipient agency’s mission; (5) increase their visibility and reputation; (6) provide a solution to issues relating to estate planning; and/or (7) donate through a reliable program that makes the process simple.
+Artists and collectors donate art through The Art Connection for a number of reasons, including to: (1) know their work can have an impact on the daily lives of people in need (2) show work to audiences who normally do not have access to art; (3) move work out of storage and have it viewed by many; (4) support a recipient agency’s mission; (5) increase their visibility and reputation; and/or (6) donate through a reliable program that makes the process simple.